-1. Medical Laboratory Scientist
+1. Medical Laboratory Technologist

 The job requires a vast array of knowledge, such as in the areas of cytotechnology and medical biology.
-Because laboratory results need to be precise and accurate, technologists must be detail oriented and have the dexterity to handle medical samples and instruments effectively.
-Pay is about $50,000 per year and the job outlook is excellent, with a growth of 16% in 2014.
+Because laboratory results need to be precise and accurate, technologists must be detail-oriented and have the dexterity to handle medical samples and instruments effectively.
+The pay for a medical laboratory technologist is about $50,000 per year and the job outlook is excellent, with a growth of 16% in 2014.

 2. Computer Programmer

-Computer programming is very suitable for individuals with high functioning autism, especially those that are visual thinkers.
+Computer programming is very suitable for individuals with high-functioning autism, especially those that are visual thinkers.
 Programming involves “coding,” which is using algorithms to generate executable computer programs.
-Knowledge of coding language such as C++, Java, Cobol, Fortran, and Basic are required to create computer software.
+Knowledge of coding languages such as C++, Java, Cobol, Fortran, and Basic are required to create computer software.
 Programmers may choose to freelance or work for big companies like Google and Facebook.
 They can work in many fields including software design, industrial automation, or communications and network systems.

 3. Reference Librarian

 The role of the reference librarian is to help library users with research by finding the appropriate books and resources, cataloging an entire library’s books, and checking out books to patrons.
 Reference librarians need to be knowledgeable on a wide range of topics.
 They can be employed by colleges, the government, museums, and other information services.
 Most reference librarian job openings require a Master’s in Library Science and the national median salary for this position is at around $48,000 per year.

 Library science can make a fulfilling career for individuals with high-functioning autism who like to learn the details of any and every subject.
 The ability to be organized and think critically makes this job suitable for those with autism; the job also requires some patience and attention to detail.